Policies

 Within the University

-QSAS does not share student diagnosis information with anyone else within or external to Queen's University without the student's explicit consent.
-Students are advised to only share information about their personal medical experience that they are comfortable sharing with anyone outside of QSAS for the purposes of obtaining academic accommodations.
-Students are not required to share personal medical information with anybody outside of QSAS for the purposes of obtaining academic accommodations.
+Students are not required to share diagnosis information with instructors for the purpose of receiving their accommodation or having their accommodation implemented in the classroom.
+Students are advised to only share information about their disability that they are comfortable sharing for the purpose of obtaining accommodations.
+Students are not required to share diagnosis information with anybody at Queen’s (including members of QSAS) for the purpose of obtaining accommodations.

-Information about a student's disability, their registration with QSAS, and/or their receipt of academic accommodations does not appear on any official file with the University, including transcripts, SOLUS accounts, or degree documents.
+Information about a student's disability or diagnosis, registration with QSAS, and/or receipt of academic accommodations does not appear on student transcripts, SOLUS accounts, or degree documents.

 Exceptions

-There are some exceptions where QSAS may be required by law or statute to disclose personal information about students with others.
+There are some exceptions where QSAS may be required by law or statute to disclose personal information about students beyond accessibility related services.
 These exceptions include:

 • If there is a known risk of serious harm to the student or another person